 - You may want revenge.

-- You may want to prove others you aren’t a crazy person.
+- You may want to prove to others that you aren’t a crazy person.

-- You may need a proof of abuse to use against the narcissist in court.
+- You may need proof of abuse to use against the narcissist in court.

 - You may want to expose a narcissist in your workplace because they bully others and take credit for their work.

-Exposing a covert narcissist isn’t an easy thing to do because they don’t just gaslight their primary victims, they gaslight the public too.
+Exposing a covert narcissist isn’t an easy task because they don’t just gaslight their primary victims; they gaslight the public too.

 The first question you should be asking yourself is: Is it worth it?
 In most cases, trying to expose a narcissist to others isn’t a good idea for several reasons: